streamsets/control-agent-quickstart/k8s-eks/README.md

 ## Usage

-1. Create an environment script that sets all the desired environment values.
+1. Create and source an environment script that sets all the desired environment values.

-  - See below for more details on the possible environment variables and see the file sample-env.sh for a minimal example.
+  See the Environment Variables section below for all of the possible environment variables.
+See the file sample-env.sh for a minimal example of a user-defined environment script.

 2. Run the one of the action scripts below.

-  TIP: Create a resuable environment script is recommnded.
+  > TIP: Create a resuable environment script is recommnded.
 But if you wish to bypass this step you can combine both of the above steps into a single command using a form which looks something like:
-    ~~~
+  >  ~~~
-    SCH_ORG=<org> SCH_USER=<user>@<org> SCH_PASSWORD=<password> KUBE_NAMESPACE="streamsets" CREATE_GKE_CLUSTER=1 GKE_CLUSTER_NAME=<your_cluster_name> ./startup.sh
+  >  SCH_ORG=<org> SCH_USER=<user>@<org> SCH_PASSWORD=<password> KUBE_NAMESPACE="streamsets" CREATE_GKE_CLUSTER=1 GKE_CLUSTER_NAME=<your_cluster_name> ./startup.sh
-    ~~~
+  >  ~~~

 ## Action Scripts